Did Jennifer Aniston And Justin Theroux Split? Couple Spotted Shopping Separately

 Christmas is just a few days away and fans are wondering if Jennifer Aniston and Justin Theroux will be celebrating it together.
 The actor recently announced on Instagram that he has finished shooting Maniac, which means that he has more time now to focus on his relationship with his wife.

-Just a few weeks ago, Jennifer gave her fans a rare tour to her L.A. home via smartwater’s Instagram account.
+Just a few weeks ago, Jennifer gave her fans a rare tour to her L.A. home via Smartwater’s Instagram account.
 She seems very proud and happy living in the mansion, which she shares with her husband.
 Justin, on the other hand, is reportedly having problems with his neighbor in Greenwich Village.

 According to New York Daily News, the actor seeks protection from court against the man whom he claims had trespassed and has been harassing him for months.
 With the way things are going, it seems that Jennifer Aniston has finally convinced Justin Theroux to live in Los Angeles, which could mean that there is no divorce happening anytime soon.